Interview with Bethanie Mardon, Senior Content Marketing Manager, influencer and stylist

 Because I must be addicted to work, I also style women, write a blog, make videos for my YouTube channel and run a cheeky ecommerce side business, Cafe of Curiosities, selling sweary and uplifting slogan mugs and tote bags.
 Phew, no wonder I love merlot so much.

 How did your career change after having children?

 It changed in every way.
 This is my personal take of course, but when you become a parent, everything changes.
 Everything.
 I experienced an identity crisis after having both of my children.
 Who am I?
 What do I want now?
 What is best for them?
 Should I work at all?
 I feel so guilty.
 What has happened to my boobs?

 I worked for myself for around 15 years so I had the beauty of flexibility and freedom to a degree, which worked well with motherhood, and personally – I will always want to work.
 I have a career I’ve worked hard to build and I don’t want to let that go.

 My parents have always had a high work ethic and I was raised with parents who worked full time.
 To me, that is the norm.
 It inspired me to work hard for what you want in life.
 Through them, I saw that life can be hard but if you want something enough, you have to go out and get it, opportunity doesn’t fall into your lap.
 This is what I want to pass onto my children.

-One of the reasons I feel so at home at Jellyfish is because they realise you are a person, not a robot.
+One of the reasons I feel so at home here is because they realise you are a person, not a robot.
 They promote a healthy work-life balance; it is highly refreshing and for me as a working mum, incredibly helpful.
 I can play a bigger part in my kids daily lives and actually have an evening or afternoon with my family as opposed to being a slave to my job, and find I actually work harder and with more passion because of it.